 コムスコープがお届けする新型コロナウイルス (COVID-19) に関するお客様 & パートナー用ハブアクセスする

 The HFC network is evolving to meet the increasing demands of our digital lives, society, and economy.
-Virtualization of the Cable Head End and HFC network components is key to providing greater capacity, upstream, and flexibility.
-This approach allows service providers to adapt and evolve existing hardware, software and architectures into a software-defined network, to deliver ultimate versatility and resilience.
+Virtualization of the Cable Head End and HFC network components are key to providing greater capacity, upstream, and flexibility.
+This approach allows service providers to adapt and evolve existing hardware, software and architectures into a software-defined network to deliver ultimate versatility and resilience.

 At current growth rates, 5G, Wi-Fi 6 and services such as OTT HD video, digital TV, IoT, cloud applications, immersive experiences and e-gaming will be using up the entire capacity of today’s HFC networks in a few years.
 Networks must evolve now to survive.
 That requires solutions for flexible and adaptable network deployments.
 Virtualization helps operators meet these requirements by providing elastic scaling, flexible deployment models, automation, and improved feature velocity.

 CommScope is uniquely qualified to cover all parts of this complex virtualization process.
 That’s why service providers across the globe trust CommScope to optimize network performance and investments to deliver more.
 Our decades of experience with networks and HFC allow us to bring data, video and access networks know-how to intelligently evolve your network – without overspecifying or overspending.

 Broadband Technology Report recently conferred our Virtual Headend Portfolio, RD1322 R-PHY Device, and Smart Media Device (SMD) platform to its 2020 Diamond Technology Reviews.
 These recipients were selected by a panel of cable telecommunications engineering experts to highlight the leading cable technology solutions on the market today.